Tilray (NASDAQ:TLRY) Posts Earnings Results, Misses Expectations By $0.06 EPS

-Tilray (NASDAQ:TLRY – Get Rating) issued its quarterly earnings results on Friday.
-The company reported ($0.13) EPS for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.06), Briefing.com reports.
+Tilray (NASDAQ:TLRY – Get Rating) posted its quarterly earnings results on Friday.
+The company reported ($0.13) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.06), Briefing.com reports.
 Tilray had a negative return on equity of 4.14% and a negative net margin of 71.52%.
-The company had revenue of $153.20 million during the quarter, compared to the consensus estimate of $156.85 million.
-During the same period in the prior year, the firm earned ($0.08) earnings per share.
-The business’s revenue for the quarter was down 8.8% compared to the same quarter last year.
+The firm had revenue of $153.20 million for the quarter, compared to analysts’ expectations of $156.85 million.
+During the same period last year, the business earned ($0.08) earnings per share.
+The firm’s revenue for the quarter was down 8.8% on a year-over-year basis.

-In other Tilray news, Director Brendan Kennedy sold 350,000 shares of the stock in a transaction dated Wednesday, October 5th.
-The shares were sold at an average price of $2.91, for a total transaction of $1,018,500.00.
-Following the completion of the transaction, the director now owns 6,574,196 shares of the company’s stock, valued at approximately $19,130,910.36.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-3.17% of the stock is currently owned by insiders.
+In related news, Director Brendan Kennedy sold 350,000 shares of the company’s stock in a transaction dated Wednesday, October 5th.
+The stock was sold at an average price of $2.91, for a total value of $1,018,500.00.
+Following the completion of the sale, the director now owns 6,574,196 shares in the company, valued at $19,130,910.36.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+3.17% of the stock is currently owned by corporate insiders.

-A number of equities analysts recently weighed in on the stock.
-Roth Capital decreased their price objective on shares of Tilray from $8.00 to $4.00 and set a “neutral” rating for the company in a report on Friday, July 15th.
-Piper Sandler decreased their price objective on shares of Tilray from $6.00 to $3.00 and set a “neutral” rating for the company in a report on Wednesday, June 15th.
-Cowen decreased their price objective on shares of Tilray from $23.00 to $9.00 in a report on Friday, July 29th.
-Canaccord Genuity Group decreased their price objective on shares of Tilray from $9.00 to $7.00 in a report on Wednesday, June 15th.
-Finally, Cantor Fitzgerald decreased their target price on shares of Tilray from $5.75 to $4.15 and set a “neutral” rating for the company in a research note on Tuesday, August 2nd.
-Two investment analysts have rated the stock with a sell rating, five have issued a hold rating and three have given a buy rating to the company.
-According to data from MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $5.79.
+TLRY has been the topic of a number of recent analyst reports.
+Benchmark downgraded Tilray from a “hold” rating to a “sell” rating and set a $3.00 price objective on the stock. in a research note on Friday, July 29th.
+Cantor Fitzgerald dropped their price target on Tilray from $5.75 to $4.15 and set a “neutral” rating on the stock in a research report on Tuesday, August 2nd.
+Piper Sandler dropped their price target on Tilray from $6.00 to $3.00 and set a “neutral” rating on the stock in a research report on Wednesday, June 15th.
+Barclays dropped their price target on Tilray from $4.50 to $2.00 and set an “underweight” rating on the stock in a research report on Friday, September 30th.
+Finally, Cowen dropped their price target on Tilray from $23.00 to $9.00 in a research report on Friday, July 29th.
+Two equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and three have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $5.79.

 Tilray Company Profile